coderedart/jokolay/README.md

 ## Minimum Requirements
 1. Requires Vulkan. most GPUs after gtx 750 should be okay.
 2. X11.
 Wayland is NOT supported. (does not apply to windows obviously).
+3. no HDR support.
+I have no idea how it works.

 ### Compiling
 for now, just look at the github workflow file.